ionic-team/stencil-site/docs/introduction/upgrading-to-stencil-four.md

 was needed in the current browser, and include one if so.
 This field should be removed from a project's Stencil configuration file (`stencil.config.ts`).

+### Legacy Cache Stats Config Flag Removed

+The `enableCacheStats` flag was used in legacy behavior for caching, but has not been used for some time.
+This flag has been removed from Stencil's API and should be removed from a project's Stencil configuration file (`stencil.config.ts`).

 ### Drop Node 14 Support

 Stencil no longer supports Node 14.